frizzyondabeat/assessment/README.md

 - `pnpm format`: Check code formatting with Prettier
 - `pnpm format:fix`: Automatically fix code formatting issues

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:

+- **Pull Request Workflow (CI)**: Automatically runs on every PR to the `main` branch
+  - Formats code using Prettier
+  - Commits any formatting changes back to the PR
+  - Runs ESLint to ensure code quality

+- **Main Branch Workflow (CD)**: Automatically runs when changes are pushed to the `main` branch
+  - Builds a Docker image of the application
+  - Pushes the image to GitHub Container Registry (ghcr.io)
+  - Tags the image with the commit SHA, branch name, and 'latest'

+The workflow configurations can be found in:
+- `.github/workflows/ci.yml` - Continuous Integration
+- `.github/workflows/cd.yml` - Continuous Deployment

+### Docker Deployment

+For production deployment, a dedicated `docker-compose.prod.yml` file is provided with:
+- Production-specific configurations
+- Health checks for reliability
+- Resource limits for stability
+- Automatic container restart

+See [Docker README](README.Docker.md) for more details on Docker usage.

 ## License

 [Add your license information here]